jerry81/codeingame/AI/G12-NightOfWar/notes-nightofwar.md

 - if have 35 bucks and can attack, attack
   - can attack helper
-- if don't have enough money to attack, move to enemy territory/neutral territory
+- if don't have enough money to attack, move to enemy territory/neutral territory, and face enemy to prepare to attack
   - move helper

 # instructions